Adderall Withdrawal: Symptoms, Timeline, and Detoxification

 How to Relieve Adderall Withdrawal Symptoms?

 Doing mild exercises and getting enough sleep during the initial stages of withdrawal can help increase energy levels.
 In return, this will help reduce episodes of depression.
-Exercises can likewise stimulate different organ systems to function more efficiently.
-Diet is also important to avoid suffering from Adderall withdrawal crash.
-For instance, it is never advised to take caffeine and Adderall at the same time because both are stimulants.
+Exercises can, likewise, stimulate different organ systems to function more efficiently.
+Diet is also important to avoid suffering from the Adderall withdrawal crash.
+For instance, it is never advised to take alcohol and Adderall at the same time because both are stimulants.
 By being careful with food choices, aggravation of the symptoms can be avoided.

 What is Adderall Detox?

 A treatment facility will provide guarded assistance for 24 hours.
-Anti-anxiety and mood stabilizers can be given to the patient to reduce suicidal ideations and manage depression.
-Sleep aids are also provided to manage sleep disturbances that come with the withdrawal.
+Anti-anxiety and mood stabilizers can be given to the patient to reduce suicidal intentions and manage depression.
+Sleep aids are also provided to manage sleep disturbances that come with withdrawals.

 - The amphetamine withdrawal syndrome, https://www.health.gov.au/internet/publications/publishing.nsf/Content/drugtreat-pubs-modpsy-toc~drugtreat-pubs-modpsy-3~drugtreat-pubs-modpsy-3-7~drugtreat-pubs-modpsy-3-7-aws

 - Anita Cheng, BSc, Gary A Tithecott, Wendy E Edwards, BScN, Ian G Johnston, The impact of the withdrawal of Adderall XR (long-acting mixed amphetamine salts) from the Canadian market on paediatric patients and their families, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2528719/